-Landscape, once the realm of the bucolic and pastoral, now appears fantastical, alluring, threatening and threatened, permanently altered into an anthropocene: a manufactured nature whose contours and contents are determined by global commerce and technology.
-These hybrid territories are home to hybrid creatures, whose forms combine human, animal and artificial features, the offspring of scientific research and imagination, reflecting our anxiety and aspirations for the future.
-While hybrids have been a staple of the collective cultural imagination for centuries, images of genetic recombinants populate the art of the turn of 20th century as do they now.
-During periods of significant concurrent economic, technological, and socio-political change, hybrids embody fear and desire, the known and the unknown.
-They and the territories they may inhabit belong to the uncanny, a place eerily alien and familiar.
-As the post-industrial landscape recedes into the bytes and pixels of the digital age, the sublime becomes the supernatural.
+Landscape, once the realm of the bucolic and pastoral, now appears fantastical, alluring, threatening, and threatened, permanently altered into an anthropocene: a manufactured earth whose contours and contents are determined by global commerce and technology.
+These hybrid territories are home to hybrid creatures, whose forms combine human, animal, and artificial features, the offspring of scientific research and imagination, reflecting our anxiety and aspirations for the future.
+While hybrids have been a staple of the collective cultural imagination for centuries, images of genetic recombinants populate in particular the art of the turn of 20th century, as do they now.
+During these periods of significant concurrent economic, technological, and socio-political change, hybrids embody fear and desire, the known and the unknown.
+They and the territories they may inhabit belong to the uncanny, a place eerily alien and familiar at once.
+As the post-industrial world transforms into the bytes and pixels of the digital age, the sublime becomes the super-natural.